Uwchlan Township, Pennsylvania

-Uwchlan Township (/ˈjuːklən/; /cy/, "above the parish") is a township in Chester County, Pennsylvania, United States.
+Uwchlan Township (/ˈjuːklən/; /cy/, "above the parish") is a township in Chester County, Pennsylvania.
 The population was 19,161 at the 2020 census.

 History

 Most of the settlers emigrated from Wales.
 One of them, David Lloyd, who was a friend of William Penn's, sold large and small lots from the thousands that he owned.
 Because the land was hilly, the Welshmen call the area Uwchlan (in Welsh pronounced Iwchlan, with the 'ch' sound being the sound made when clearing one's throat) or "Youchland," meaning Upland.

 The Lionville Historic District and Uwchlan Meetinghouse are listed on the National Register of Historic Places.

 Geography

 Uwchlan Township is located at at an elevation of 522 ft.
 According to the United States Census Bureau, the township has a total area of 10.4 sqmi, all land.
 It contains the census-designated places of Eagleview and Lionville.